sagemath/trac_to_gh/Issue 6614.md

 # Issue 6614: Remove jsMath from version control in the Sage library.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6614

 Original creator: mpatel